-The following table and biographical descriptions set forth certain information regarding each director currently serving on our Board of Directors and includes a brief description of the experience, qualification and skills that led us to conclude that such individual should be and remain a member of our Board.
-We believe that our Board of Directors consists of a diverse collection of individuals who possess the integrity, education, work ethic and ability to work with others necessary to oversee our business effectively and to represent the interests of our stockholders, including the qualities described below.
-We have attempted below to highlight certain notable experience qualifications and skills for each director, rather than provide an exhaustive catalog of each and every qualification and skill that a director possesses.
+The following table and biographical descriptions set forth certain information regarding each director currently serving on our Board of Directors, who are being nominated for re-election, and includes a brief description of the experience, qualification and skills that led us to conclude that such individual should be and remain a member of our Board.
+We believe that our Board of Directors consists of a diverse collection of individuals who possess the integrity, education, work ethic and ability to work with others necessary to oversee our business effectively and to represent the interests of our stockholders, including the qualifications described below.
+We have attempted below to highlight certain notable experience, qualifications and skills for each director, rather than provide an exhaustive catalog of each and every qualification and skill that a director possesses.
 Each of the nominees set forth below is currently serving as a director of the Company.